sustrik/crypto-for-kids/zeroknowledge1.md

 Alice: I am not.
 Let me prove it.

-She takes a big pieco of cardboard, makes a small hole in the middle and puts it top of the book, so that picture of Waldo is seen threough the hole.
+She takes a big piece of cardboard, makes a small hole in the middle and puts it top of the book, so that picture of Waldo is seen through the hole.

 <http://www.wisdom.weizmann.ac.il/~naor/PAPERS/waldo.pdf>